Lowie375/advent-of-code-2022/README.md

 The inputs I was given for each problem are stored in the [`inputs`](/inputs) folder.
 These contain the raw text I was given from the Advent of Code website - nothing else.

 The [`index.js`](index.js) file contains a command handler which serves as the main interface for running the code I've created.
 You can search for functions by their name or release date.
-Each function is configured to run with a specific input file by default, but you can add new files to the `inputs` folder and specify those instead of the defaults when running each function (assuming they're suitable for the given problem).
+Each function is configured to run with a specific input file by default, but you can add new files to the `inputs` folder and specify those instead of the defaults when running each function.
+Do, however, be warned that the functions in this repository are not guaranteed to be robust (bad inputs may yield unexpected results!)
 You can see which input file a puzzle uses by default by looking at its *`exports.info.defaultData`* field.

 ### Code Breakdown